-Appendix G - Office of Electricity (OE) Bonus Focus: Long-Duration Energy Storage
+Appendix F - Office of Electricity Bonus Focus: Long-Duration Energy Storage

-Long-duration energy storage (LDES) is essential to a reliable, resilient, and decarbonized future electricity system.
-Cheaper and more efficient storage will make it easier to capture and store renewable clean energy for use when energy generation is unavailable or lower than demand.
-While shorter-duration storage is currently being installed to support today's level of renewable energy generation, longer-duration storage is needed to support the affordability, reliability, and resilience of a decarbonized, transformed future electricity system.
+Long-duration energy storage (LDES) is essential to a reliable and resilient, future electricity system.
+Cheaper and more efficient storage will make it easier to capture and store renewable energy for use when energy generation is unavailable or lower than demand.
+While shorter-duration storage is currently being installed to support today's level of renewable energy generation, longer-duration storage is needed to support the affordability, reliability, and resilience of a transformed electricity system.